Internet in France: History

-The Internet protocol suite incorporated concepts from the French CYCLADES research project directed by Louis Pouzin.
-Rémi Després carried out pioneering work on packet switching, establishing the practice of using virtual circuits on the experimental RCP network.
-The concept became part of the X.25 standard used on Transpac and public data networks worldwide.
+The PTT pioneered the virtual circuit variant of packet switching beginning in 1971 through the work of Rémi Després at CNET.
+Després demonstrated the technology on the experimental RCP network.
+Virtual circuits became part of the X.25 standard used on Transpac and public data networks worldwide.
 Many public networks later switched to the Internet protocol suite and became part of the Internet.

+The CYCLADES research project was directed by Louis Pouzin at the IRIA (later, INRIA) beginning in 1972.
+The Internet protocol suite (TCP/IP) incorporates concepts first implemented in this network.

-Public dialup information, messaging and e-commerce services, were pioneered through Minitel which provided videotex, information and services, for users in their homes.
+Public dialup information, messaging and e-commerce services, were pioneered through Minitel, launched in 1982, which provided videotex, information and services, for users in their homes.
+Minitel was the world's most successful online service prior to the World Wide Web.

 FNET, the French branch of EUnet, converted from UUCP to TCP/IP in 1986.

 During the summer of 1988, the INRIA connected its Sophia-Antipolis unit to the NSFNet via Princeton using a satellite link leased to France Telecom and MCI.
 The link became operational on 8 August 1988, and allowed INRIA researchers to access the US network and allowed NASA researchers access to an astronomical database based in Strasbourg.
 This was the first international connection to NSFNET and the first time that French networks were connected directly to a network using TCP/IP, the Internet protocol.
-Internet access was limited to research and education for some years.

-In 1992, almost simultaneously, French Data Network and Altern (via the Minitel service 3616 ALTERN) enabled the general public to connect to the Internet network.
-World Wide Web access did not yet exist at the time and the services offered were email, the news of the Usenet network, access to many software archives documentation, and access to Internet network machines.
+In 1992, almost simultaneously, French Data Network and Altern (via the Minitel service 3616 ALTERN) enabled the general public to connect to the Internet.
+Access to the World Wide Web did not yet exist at the time and the services offered were email, the news of the Usenet network, access to many software archives documentation, and access to Internet network machines.

 RENATER was the first network for research and higher education in France to use the Internet protocol suite in 1993.
-Initially the Internet was only available to a small number of users in a few companies and universities.
-The general public began to have access to Internet starting from 1994, and was democratized in the early 2000s with the emergence of ADSL.
+Initially, the Internet was only available to a small number of users in a few companies and universities.

+AOL was a success in France between 1996 and 2000 through its widely-distributed free CDs, with attractive prices for low speeds.

-The first real public service provider was WorldNet which opened in February 1994 at the Computer Associates Expo.
+The general public began to have access to Internet starting from 1994.
+The first real public Internet service provider (ISP) was WorldNet which opened in February 1994 at the Computer Associates Expo.
 FranceNet, founded by Rafi Haladjian, launched its service in June 1994.
 These were followed by order Calvacom, Internet Way and Imaginet.

-AOL was a great success between 1996 and 2000 through its widely distributed, free CDs, and with attractive prices for low speeds.
+Internet access became widespread in the early 2000s with the emergence of ADSL.

+In 2007, Free was one of the first ISPs in the world to deploy IPv6 service using the 6rd mechanism invented by Rémi Després.